Nexela/PickerExtended/README.md

 ### Picker Belt Upgrader (soon)
 Quickly upgrade a section of belt by pressing the hotkey while hovering over the old belt while holding the belt type you want to upgrade to.

+### Picker Quick UG Belt
+Removes belts between newly placed underground belts if they are going the same direction.

 ### Picker Adjustment Pad
 A quick increase/decrease pad using the +/- keys or the buttons on the gui.
 Mods can quickly create their own adjustment pad using a remote call to get or create the window and listening for the pad changed event.